nol166/JS-Closures/README.md

   const countingDown2 = makeCountDown(100, 2)
   ```

-  * When this code is ran in the browser you can see we have a total output of:
+  * When this code is interpreted in the browser, you can see we have a total output of:

   ```sh
   90